rladies/meetup-presentations_brisbane/2021/06/README.md

 The repo with examples from the presentation can be found on [Malindrie's Github](https://github.com/Malindrie/R-ladies_Brisbane)

 ### Video
-what the recording of the presentation
+Watch the recording of the presentation

 [Video](https://www.youtube.com/watch?v=JmfSml66vkQ)